 Little attended the Phillips Exeter Academy in New Hampshire for the 1891–92 school year and it was there that he first played and became an advocate for football.

-Football team at the University of Alabama in Tuscaloosa.
+The football team at the University of Alabama in Tuscaloosa.
 July 30, 1901

 Originally he intended to attend Yale University.
 However, Little returned to Livingston in 1892 after his brother died and then he enrolled at Alabama.
 Little then proposed the university field a football team, and one was introduced for the 1892 season.
 As the suggestion to field the team was his, Little was selected as the first team captain for the inaugural 1892 season.